ncagle/Database-Guillotine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Database Guillotine is used to extract or split TDS datasets.
+The Database Guillotine is used to extract, split, or dataload TDS datasets.
 You can split a local dataset or a connected SDE dataset.
-The tool can either create a new GDB and clone the source schema, or use an existing blank GDB with a schema that matches the source.
+The tool can create a new GDB and clone the source schema, or dataload the source into a GDB that already has data or an empty GDB.
+The schemas must match to do this.
 The data can be extracted based on the full extent of the dataset or with a user created AOI.
 The AOI must be merged into one polygon (multiparts are allowed).
 By default, the Extract Scale option has a drop-down list of CTUU values to choose from.
 The tool will extract all data with a CTUU greater than or equal to the chosen value.
 All options can be used in combination with each other.

 In the Advanced Options section, a custom query can be used to extract data.
 Choosing this option will cancel out the Extract Scale option above.
 The Custom Query field has a button to access the Query Builder interface for constructing your query.
 In order to view field names in the Query Builder, you must first choose a feature class from the Field Name Reference drop-down.
 The Query Builder references the chosen feature class to make the list of field names shown in the interface.
 Different feature classes have different fields, but many of them overlap.
 You can use any feature class to find the CTUU field, but only TransportationGroundCrvs will have the RIN_ROI field.
 TransportationGroundCrvs is a good option for the most common field names.